 Peel has adopted the following policy that summarizes the Region’s commitment to drinking water quality:

-- Supply safe and clean drinking water to consumers,
+- Supply safe and clean drinking water to the consumer

 - Meeting all applicable legislative and regulatory requirements and,

-- Ensure maintenance and continual improvement of the Quality Management System
+- Maintenance and continual improvement of the Quality Management System

 Peel has implemented a Quality Management System (QMS) for its drinking water systems.
 This ensures the policies and procedures are in place to effectively manage the drinking water operations, continuously test and check and make improvements to all aspects of water treatment and distribution, from source to tap.

-Peel’s QMS has been developed based on the Drinking Water Quality Management Standard (DWQMS) [PDF 278KB], a management system established to ensure that municipal residential drinking water systems in Ontario are managed to the highest quality possible.
-This Standard was developed by the Ministry of the Environment and Climate Change (MOECC) as a hybrid of the ISO 9001:2000 Quality Management Standard and the principles of Hazard Analysis and Critical Control Points (HACCP).
+Peel’s QMS has been developed based on the Drinking Water Quality Management Standard (DWQMS) (PDF), a management system established to ensure that municipal residential drinking water systems in Ontario are managed to the highest quality possible.
+This Standard was developed by the Ministry of the Environment, Conservation and Parks (MECP) as a hybrid of the ISO 9001:2000 Quality Management Standard and the principles of Hazard Analysis and Critical Control Points (HACCP).

 After successful implementation and development, Peel was awarded Full Scope Drinking Water Quality Management Standard Accreditation on August 26th, 2011.
+Reaccreditation of the program was granted by SAI global on April 4th, 2018.
 This is a testament to our commitment to the quality of water to the communities we serve.

 Why does Peel need a Quality Management System?

 The Government of Ontario has committed to fulfill the recommendations from the Walkerton Inquiry Report that address the need to create standards for operations and compliance with regulations, for the delivery of safe and clean drinking water to customers.

 One of the recommendations speaks to the development and implementation of a drinking water quality management system.
 This system is intended to further improve the operation and management of drinking water systems and to maintain delivery of safe and clean drinking water.

-The new Drinking Water Quality Standard (DWQMS) that consists of 21 Elements that cover operational, maintenance and administrative functions of a drinking water system.
+The Drinking Water Quality Standard (DWQMS) that consists of 21 Elements that cover operational, maintenance and administrative functions of a drinking water system.
 It focuses on continual improvement and is aimed at reducing any associated hazards in the management and delivery of drinking water.